(Originally published on October 2, 2017)

 2. Use location technology.

 You can partner with retailers around the property and use location-based marketing technology to provide residents with exclusive offers.
 A resident running errands might pass a restaurant that has a special lunch discount just for your tenants.
 The app can push a timely location-based notification to the resident, who pops in on the spot for a nice lunch.
 Delivering targeted value like this is an effective way to get residents to keep the app on their phone.
-For more this, download our eBook: Bring New Life to an Underperforming App with Location Technology
+For more this, download our eBook: Location Tech 101.

 3. Include “sticky” features.